wavefrontHQ/help/query_suggestions/next_more.md

-The next() function allows you to assign the next known reported data point value to a gap of missing data in each time series described by <[[suggestionColor text=tsExpression]]>
+The next() function allows you to assign the next known reported data point value to a gap of missing data in each time series described by <[[colorWrapper text=tsExpression]]>

 **Docs:**